Many people have questions about clinical research. Here is an overview of Meridien Research’s frequently asked questions

 Where are your offices located?

-Meridien Research has five medical research facilities throughout the Tampa Bay area in St. Petersburg, Tampa, Bradenton, Brooksville and Lakeland.
+Meridien Research has six medical research facilities throughout Central Florida in St. Petersburg, Tampa, Bradenton, Brooksville, Maitland and Lakeland.
 Click here for information on locations.

 How often can I participate in a study?